jqnatividad/qsv/README.md

 The following commands require UTF-8 encoded input (of which ASCII is a subset) - `dedup`, `exclude`, `fetch`, `fetchpost`, `frequency`, `join`, `schema`, `sort`, `stats` & `validate`.

-For these commands, qsv checks if the input is UTF-8 encoded by scanning the first 8k, and will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
-On Linux and macOS, UTF-8 encoding is the default.
+For these commands, qsv checks if the input is UTF-8 encoded by scanning the first 8k & will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
+On Linux & macOS, UTF-8 encoding is the default.

 This was done to increase performance of these commands, as they make extensive use of `from_utf8_unchecked` so as not to pay the repetitive utf-8 validation penalty, no matter how small, even for already utf-8 encoded files.

 Should you need to re-encode CSV/TSV files, you can use the `input` command to transcode to UTF-8.
 It will replace all invalid UTF-8 sequences with `�`.
-Alternatively, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).
+Alternatively, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) & [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).

 ### **Windows Usage Note**

 Unlike other modern operating systems, Microsoft Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).
-This will cause problems when redirecting qsv's output to a CSV file and trying to open it with Excel (which ignores the comma delimiter, with everything in the first column):
+This will cause problems when redirecting qsv's output to a CSV file & trying to open it with Excel (which ignores the comma delimiter, with everything in the first column):

 ```
 qsv stats wcp.csv > wcpstats.csv